 Note: This fruit cake recipe was first published in 2013 – I’ve updated the recipe and photos (though you can still find the original recipe at the very bottom of the page).
 I hope you’ll give this new and improved recipe a try this holiday season.
 It’s one of my favorites!

 This spiced holiday fruit cake is festive, flavorful, and incredibly delicious!
-It’s made with a brown sugar caramel sauce and packed with rum-soaked dried fruit, citrus zest, nuts, and spices like ginger, cinnamon, cardamom, and nutmeg.
-This classic Christmas dessert is sure to become a family favorite – a must-have for your holiday dessert table.
+It’s made with a brown sugar caramel sauce, and packed with rum-soaked dried fruit, citrus zest, nuts, and spices like ginger, cinnamon, cardamom, and nutmeg.
+This classic Christmas dessert will become a family favorite – a must-have for your holiday dessert table.

 The Best Christmas Fruit Cake Recipe

-I understand fruit cake has a bad reputation, so let’s call this a boozy Christmas cake instead?
+I understand fruit cake has a bad reputation, so let’s call this a boozy Christmas cake instead.
 Ahhh, that already sounds so much better.
 Whatever preconceived notion you may have about fruit cake — throw it out the window.
 Because I’m telling you, THIS is not that.
-If you like rum and sugar, you’re going to like this cake.
+If you like rum and sugar, you will like this cake.

 With a crisp and sugary crust and perfectly moist and tender crumb – this cake defies its reputation.
 Packed with rum-soaked fruit, this spirited cake isn’t one to shy away from spices.
-One bite of this and I promise you’ll think to yourself – “wow, I’ve never had a cake so flavorful.”
+One bite of this, and I promise you’ll think – “wow, I’ve never had a cake so flavorful.”